MooersLab/pymolsnips/README.md

    ))
 ```

-The line starting with `;;` is a commnet line.
+The line starting with `;;` is a comment line.
 Edit the file path in the second line to point to the Python interpreter that you what to use.
 The Python interpreter that I selected had PyMOL 2.4.0 installed earlier.
 The third line turns off an annoying prompt.
 The fifth line updates images.

-The followng corrected org-mode code that will generate the imaage below.
+The following corrected org-mode code that will generate the image below.

 ```emacs
 My Test of ob-ipython -*- mode: org -*-